MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-02.md

 ![mr-learning-base](images/mr-learning-base/base-02-section5-step2-1.png)

-In the Project Settings window, select **Player** > **XR Settings**, click the **+** icon and select Windows Mixed Reality to add the Windows Mixed Reality SDK:
+In the Project Settings window, select **Player** > **XR Settings**, click the **+** icon, and select Windows Mixed Reality to add the Windows Mixed Reality SDK:

 ![mr-learning-base](images/mr-learning-base/base-02-section5-step2-2.png)

 After Unity has finished importing the Windows Mixed Reality SDK, the MRTK Project Configurator window should appear again.
-If it does not, use the Unity menu to open it.
+If it doesn't, use the Unity menu to open it.

 In the MRTK Project Configurator window, use the **Audio spatializer** dropdown to select the **MS HRTF Spatializer**, then click the **Apply** button to apply the setting: